DinoChiesa/Apigee-Java-XMLDSIG/README.md

 * sha256 or SHA1 digest.
 SHA1 is dis-recommended.
 * embeds the key identifier as an RSA public key directly, or with an X509 certificate.

-These behaviors are hardcoded into the callout.
-If you need something else, you will need to change the callout code.
+If you need the callout to support some other behavior, you will need to change the callout code.
 File a pull request if you think it's useful!
 Or you can ask on the [Apigee community site](https://www.googlecloudcommunity.com/gc/Apigee/bd-p/cloud-apigee).